 - Scrunch products into your hair to encourage curl pattern rather than brushing products through your hair which will pull the curl out.
 Read this post for more techniques to reduce frizz and enhance curl pattern.

-- Use a microfibre towel, a cotton towel like this one from Bouclème, or a cotton t-shirt instead.
+- Use an Aquis microfibre towel – CURLMAVEN for 20% off, a cotton towel like this one from Bouclème – CURLMAVEN for 20% off, or a cotton t-shirt instead.